Loading...

 It is important to remember that USCIS adjudicates the I-956F at the preponderance of the evidence standard, which is the lowest threshold of proof in the United States legal system.
 This means that USCIS only has to come to the conclusion that the project is “more likely than not” or have a “fifty percent and a feather” chance at success to happen, based on the business plan.
 That’s slightly more likely than guessing correctly on a coin flip.
 This is why some of the “boats” might be advertising I-956F approval but not even appear seaworthy (capable of completing the project).
 If an adjudicator thought that the project had a 49.9% chance of failure, they are still required by law to approve the I-956F petition.

-Beyond the metaphor, understand that your outcome depends much more on I-956F approval alone.
+Beyond the metaphor, understand that your outcome depends on much more than an I-956F approval alone.
 A Regional Center’s track record, coupled with the developer’s execution history, are far more predictive of outcomes.
 These factors ultimately contribute to a successful investment and smooth immigration process for you and your family.

 About A.J.
 Hogan